Magnetic interactions in the tripod-kagome antiferromagnet Mg$_{2}$Gd$_{3}$Sb$_{3}$O$_{14}$ probed by static magnetometry and high-field ESR spectroscopy: Synthesis, Sample Characterization and Experimental Details

 A white polycrystalline sample of {\MgGd} was prepared through a solid-state reaction using a stoichiometric mixture of dried Gd$_2$O$_3$ (99.9\,\%, Aldrich), MgO (99.95\,\%, Alfa Aesar) and Sb$_2$O$_5$ (99.9\,\%, Alfa Aesar).
-The mixture of the precursor compounds was homogenized by grinding with mortar and pestle, followed by a 24\,h sintering at 1000$^{\circ}$C. The sample was subsequently ground, pressed into pellets and fired at 1300$^{\circ}$C for 9\, h.
+The mixture of the precursor compounds was homogenized by grinding with mortar and pestle, followed by a 24\,h sintering at 1000$^{\circ}$C. The sample was subsequently ground, pressed into pellets and fired at 1300$^{\circ}$C for 9~h.
 Phase purity of the product was assessed by powder X-ray diffraction (XRD), by using a STOE Stadi P powder diffractometer in transmission geometry with Cu K$_{\alpha 1}$ radiation.
-The diffractometer is equipped with a curved Ge (111) monochromator and a 6$^{\circ}$ linear position sensitive detector (DECTRIS MYTHEN 1\,K detector.).
-Powder XRD data were analyzed with the Rietveld method using the FULLPROF in the WinPlotR program package~\cite{structure_1,structure_2}.
-The peak shape was assumed to be a pseudo-Voigt function and the refinement included the following aspects: (i) the background, which was fitted using linear interpolation between 28 selected points; (ii) the scale factors; (iii) the global instrumental parameters (zero-point 2$\theta$ shift and systematic shifts, depending on transparency and off-centering of the sample); (iv) the lattice parameters, asymmetries and the overall temperature factor; (v) the profile parameters (Caglioti half-width parameters of the pseudo-Voigt function).
-The texture correction was included using the March-Dollase function.
+The diffractometer is equipped with a curved Ge (111) monochromator and a 6$^{\circ}$ linear position sensitive detector (DECTRIS MYTHEN 1\,K detector).